jarenlimhaan/Skibidi-Notes/README.md

 ## Project Dependencies requiremnet

-For this section, you only need to install NodeJS + python, we will be installing everything in one go in the [section](#running-the-development-server) :
+For this section, you only need to install NodeJS + python (Please use python `3.10.18`), we will be installing everything in one go in the [section](#running-the-development-server) :
 1. We will be using `npm` to manage our frontend dependencies
 2. We will be using `poetry` to manage our backend dependencies